The Catillac Cats: Wordsworth

-Wordsworth, named after poet William Wordsworth, is a light-gray cat who always speaks in rhyme, and wears roller skates, yellow headphones, and sunglasses.
+Wordsworth (voiced by Stanley Jones), named after poet William Wordsworth, is a light-gray cat who always speaks in rhyme, and wears roller skates, yellow headphones, and sunglasses.

 Mungo

-Mungo is a large, dim-witted gray cat who acts as a lackey for Riff-Raff.
+Mungo (voiced by Ted Zeigler) is a large, dim-witted gray cat who acts as a lackey for Riff-Raff.
 Mungo is often seen wearing a red shirt with a red winter hat.
 Though unintelligent, Mungo has astounding strength and fighting prowess.
 Mungo is a "gentle giant" and lighthearted in personality.